Webster's Unabridged Dictionary - Letter W - Page 41

 Worm (n.)
 A spiral instrument or screw, often like a double corkscrew, used for drawing balls from firearms.

 Worm (n.)
+(Anat.)
 A certain muscular band in the tongue of some animals, as the dog; the lytta.
 See Lytta.

 Worm (n.)
 The condensing tube of a still, often curved and wound to economize space.
 See Illust. of Still.

 Worm (n.)
+(Mach.)
 A short revolving screw, the threads of which drive, or are driven by, a worm wheel by gearing into its teeth or cogs.
 See Illust. of Worm gearing, below.

-Wormed (imp. & p. p.) of Worm
+Wormed (imp. & p. p.) of Worm.

-Worming (p. pr. & vb. n.) of Worm
+Worming (p. pr. & vb. n.) of Worm.

 Worm (v. i.)
 To work slowly, gradually, and secretly.